knshen/JSearcher/README.md

 * Crawl with multiple threads in a single node
 * Crawl with multiple nodes
 * Download binary data like images and pdf files
-* Data persistency��3 built-in approaches in total: Mysql��MongoDB��ElasticSearch.
+* Data persistency, there are 3 built-in approaches in total: Mysql, MongoDB, ElasticSearch.
 You can customize your own data persistency approach
 * Configure proxy servers

 # Installation